smartanthill/smartanthill2_0/docs/design-documents/reference-implementation/zepto-os.rst

 Layers and Libraries
 --------------------

-Reference implementation of SmartAnthill on MCU is divided into two parts:
+Zepto OS is divided into three parts:

 * Zepto OS kernel (the same for all MCUs)
 * MCU- and device-dependent libraries (Hardware Abstraction Layer, HAL)
+* SmartAnthill Plugins (see :ref:`saplugin` document; from the point of view of Zepto OS plugins are similar to device drivers).

 Memory Architecture
 -------------------